How is Cloud-Based POS and On-Premise POS defined?

 Installing a restaurant POS system or cloud POS solution is one of the two main options available for selecting a restaurant point of sale system.
-On-premise refers to a POS system connected to a computer or a server located at the facility where the business operates, while a cloud POS solution takes all data processing in cloud.
+On-premise refers to a POS system connected to a computer or a server located at the facility where the business operates, while a cloud POS solution takes all data processing to the cloud.

 Understanding Cloud-based POS